 Bessarabova, E., Banas, J. A., & Bernard, D. R. (2020).
 Emotional appeals in message design.
 In D. O’Hair & M. J. O’Hair (Eds.), Handbook of applied communication research.
 Sage.

-Hsieh, E. (in press).
+Hsieh, E. (2022).
 Intercultural health communication: Rethinking culture in health communication.
-In T. L. Thompson & N G. Harrington (Eds.), Routledge handbook of health communication (3rd ed.).
+In T. L. Thompson & N G. Harrington (Eds.), The Routledge handbook of health communication (3rd ed.; pp. 441-455).
+Routledge

 Hsieh, E. (2017).
 Conceptualizing Bilingual Health Communication: Theorizing interpreter-mediated medical encounters.
 In E. A. Jacobs & L. C. Diamond (Eds.), Providing health care in the context of language barriers: International perspectives (pp. 35-55).
 Multilingual Matters.

 Hsieh, E. (2017).
 Cross-cultural care: When providers and patients do not share the same language.
 In J. Yamasaki, P. Geist-Martin, & B. F. Sharf (Eds.), Storied health and illness: Communicating personal, cultural & political complexities (2nd ed.; pp. 69-71).
 Waveland Press.

 Hsieh, E. (2017).
 Surviving violence in everyday life: A communicative approach to the homelessness.
 Social Work in Public Health, 32(2), 110-121.